 Downlow on the Down Payment

-There are some cases where a kitchen remodeling contractor will offer a discount for paying in cash, but you should use caution — when a contractor requests a large cash sum upfront, it can be a scam and risks homeowners being out the money with no protection.
+There are some cases where a kitchen remodeling contractor will offer a discount for paying in cash, but you should use caution.
+When a contractor requests a large cash payment upfront, it can be a scam and risk homeowners losing money with no protection.
+Make sure to vet your contractors effectively before deciding to hire.

 Dollars and Cents